-Uploaded to the VFC Website
+Uploaded to VFC Website ~ October 2012 ~

 This Document has been provided to you courtesy of Veterans-For-Change!

 Feel free to pass to any veteran who might be able to use this information!

 For thousands more files like this and hundreds of links to useful information, and hundreds of "Frequently Asked Questions, please go to: